joejean/JoeJean-blog/content/articles/Blog/Mashups/homework_2.md

 Slug: how-to-set-default-value-for-function-parameter-in-javascript
 Author: Joe Jean

 This week  my homework has two parts.
-In the first part, I have to solve the three exercises found <a href="http://eloquentjavascript.net/02_program_structure.html" target="_blank">at the end of chapter two</a> of the book Eloquent Javascript.<!-- PELICAN_END_SUMMARY --> In the second part, I have to describe what I'm thinking about doing for my first single page app project, how the data flow might work, and what the experience of a user visiting the site would be like.
+In the first part, I have to solve the three exercises found <a href="http://eloquentjavascript.net/02_program_structure.html" target="_blank">at the end of chapter two</a> in the book Eloquent Javascript.<!-- PELICAN_END_SUMMARY --> In the second part, I have to describe what I'm thinking about doing for my first single page app project, how the data flow might work, and what the experience of a user visiting the site would be like.

 ### How to set a default value for function parameter in Javascript
 The first exercise was to write a loop that makes seven calls to console.log to output the following triangle: